 You can only switch Auto Hold on if you close the door and fasten your seatbelt.

-Auto Hold will remain on or off depending upon the current setting when your vehicle is powered down.
+Auto Hold remembers the last on or off setting when you start your vehicle.

 When Auto Hold is off, your vehicle behaves the same as a vehicle without Auto Hold.

 There is an Auto Hold indicator lamp in the instrument cluster that has two modes, active and unavailable:

 The Auto Hold (ACTIVE) indicator light illuminates in the information display when the system holds your vehicle stationary.
 When in active mode, press the brake pedal and the Auto Hold button to switch Auto Hold off.||